Data-to-Insight-Center/patra-kg/README.md

 The **Patra Knowledge Base** is copyrighted by the **Indiana University Board of Trustees** and distributed under the **BSD 3-Clause License**.
 See the `LICENSE.txt` file for more details.

+## Acknowledgements
+This research is funded in part through the National Science Foundation under award #2112606, AI Institute for Intelligent CyberInfrastructure with Computational Learning in the Environment (ICICLE).

 ## Reference

 S. Withana and B. Plale, "Patra ModelCards: AI/ML Accountability in the Edge-Cloud Continuum," *2024 IEEE 20th International Conference on e-Science (e-Science)*, Osaka, Japan, 2024, pp. 1-10, doi: 10.1109/e-Science62913.2024.10678710.